 A representative sample of 9,736 Singaporeans aged 60 years and above, stratified by 5-year age groups from 60 to 84, and those aged 85 and above, gender, and ethnicity (Chinese, Malay, Indian, and Others) was drawn based on the estimated 2015 mid-year population distribution.
-Their names and addresses were made available by the Singapore Ministry of Health directly to a contracted independent survey firm.
 Individuals aged 75 years and older, and those of Malay and Indian ethnicity were oversampled by a factor of two to ensure that there were enough respondents for analysis in these groups.

+An independent survey firm was contracted to conduct the fieldwork.
 All individuals in the sample (called potential respondents hereafter) were first sent a letter by post informing them that they had been randomly selected to participate in a study on transitions in health, employment, and social lives of the elderly, what their participation entailed, the amount of compensation the study provided, and contact information of a project manager if they had any questions about the study.
 The letter stated that an interviewer from the survey firm would contact them within the next six weeks to seek their participation in the study, and also provided telephone numbers and an e-mail address to contact if they wanted to opt out of the study.